MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-technical-reference.md

 ## Schema extensions

-Windows LAPS offers new schema elements for Windows Server Active Directory.
+Windows LAPS offers specific schema elements for Windows Server Active Directory.
 To use any of the following Windows LAPS Windows Server Active Directory-based features, you must add these new schema elements to the forest by running the `Update-LapsADSchema PowerShell` cmdlet.

 ## Schema attributes

-Windows LAPS uses many new schema attributes that are stored on the computer object in Windows Server Active Directory for a managed device.
-The `Update-LapsADSchema` cmdlet adds these new schema attributes to the directory and to the `mayContain` list on the computer schema class.
+Windows LAPS uses specific schema attributes that are stored on the computer object in Windows Server Active Directory for a managed device.
+The `Update-LapsADSchema` cmdlet adds the schema attributes to the directory and to the `mayContain` list on the computer schema class.

 > [!TIP]
 > Many of the following attributes specify a `SearchFlags` value of `904`.
 For easy reference, this value is composed of the following bit flags: